Fibromyalgia

 - Pace yourself.
 Work within your limits and break up tasks into smaller sections if that helps.

 - Do some exercise every day if you can, even if it’s just a little.
-See our treatment section below for more information about exercise for fibromyalgia.
+For more information about exercise for fibromyalgia, see our section on treatment.

-- Try to get into a good sleep routine to help with your tiredness.
+- Try to get into a good sleep routine to help with tiredness.

 - Learn some relaxation techniques.
 Try to do something you find relaxing each day, especially before bedtime.

-- Having a hot bath or applying heat with a hot water bottle may help ease pain and stiffness.
+- Have a warm bath or apply heat with a hot water bottle to help ease pain and stiffness.

 - Practising mindfulness may help.